scp222thj/MalumMenu/FEATURES.md

 ### FullBright
 Removes all shadows, allowing you to see during blackouts and even through walls

+It also allows you to see players through spore clouds on the Fungle map

 Type: **Toggle**
 - Default: **OFF**